Chicago Sinfonietta

 The Chicago Sinfonietta is an American orchestra based in Chicago, Illinois.
-It is nationally and internationally acclaimed as a cultural leader and a powerful advocate for diversity, equity and inclusion and is renowned for its groundbreaking, dynamic programming and versatility.

-The orchestra was founded in 1987 under the guidance of the late conductor and Music Director Paul Freeman to address the disconnect between the lack of diversity in orchestras and the vibrant, nuanced, communities in which they play.
+The orchestra was founded in 1987 under the guidance of conductor and music director Paul Freeman (1936–2015) to address the disconnect between the lack of diversity in orchestras and the vibrant, nuanced, communities in which they play.
 The orchestra's original mission was a focus on representing the city of Chicago, and representing the vibrancy of the community on stage and in the orchestra's programming.
 In its first decade, the group made several tours of the United States, Europe, and other overseas destinations.
-In that time, (1987–1997) guest performers included the Vienna Boys Choir, Ben Vereen, and Marian McPartland.
+In that time, (1987–1997) guest performers included the Vienna Boys' Choir, Ben Vereen, and Marian McPartland.
 In its second decade, the group released three new recordings and performed with guests including Poi Dog Pondering, Howard Levy, Rachel Barton Pine, Orbert Davis, and the Apostolic Church of God Choir.
-As the orchestra established itself during the first two decades, the mission evolved to focus on a larger scope, and has evolved into a leadership position at the forefront of progressive change in the arts.

-Music Director Dr. Paul Freeman was the co-host of the National Public Radio program, The Global Maestro and conducted the Czech National Symphony Orchestra.
-Dr. Freeman founded the Chicago Sinfonietta after not finding enough conducting opportunities for African American conductors, instrumentalists and composers.
-With the announcement of Paul Freeman's planned retirement in 2011, the organization conducted a two-year international search that resulted in the 2010 announcement of international conductor Mei-Ann Chen's appointment as the Sinfonietta's second Music Director.
-Maestro Freeman's final season culminated with a national broadcast of his final performance on WFMT 98.7 FM that also featured Maestro Chen and Renee' Baker as co-conductors for the evening.
-Maestro Chen's tenure as Music Director was formally introduced to the city on August 14, 2011 with a free concert in Millennium Park celebrating the diversity of Chicago's neighborhoods and people.
-Under Maestro Chen's tenure, the Chicago Sinfonietta has become known for its "defiantly different outlook", is a model for innovative and collaborative programming, and a positive influencer in the orchestral world.
-Its mission has since further evolved to making classical music accessible to everyone, and is summed up on the organization's website as "Chicago Sinfonietta champions diversity, equity, and inclusion by creating community through bold symphonic experiences."
+Music director Paul Freeman was the co-host of the National Public Radio program, The Global Maestro and conducted the Czech National Symphony Orchestra.
+Freeman founded the Chicago Sinfonietta after not finding enough conducting opportunities for African American conductors, instrumentalists and composers.
+With the announcement of Freeman's planned retirement in 2011, the organization conducted a two-year international search that resulted in the 2010 announcement of international conductor Mei-Ann Chen's appointment as the Sinfonietta's second music director.
+Freeman's final season culminated with a national broadcast of his final performance on WFMT 98.7 FM that also featured Chen and Renée Baker as co-conductors for the evening.
+Chen's tenure as music director was formally introduced to the city on August 14, 2011, with a free concert in Millennium Park.